Temporary Immigration Policy Changes Make Hiring Temporary Foreign Workers Easier

 4. Labour Market Impact Assessment (LMIA) Advertising Waiver

 There’s no doubt the COVID-19 Pandemic presents a new challenge to food security.
-In response, the Canadian government has made temporary changes to the Temporary Foreign Worker Program (TWFP) to allow employers to more quickly hire foreign workers to fill labour shortages in the agriculture, food processing and food supply industries.
-Effective March 20, 2020 until further notice, Employment and Social Development Canada (ESDC) will waive the LMIA minimum advertising requirements for certain occupations in agriculture, food processing and trucking.
-This change expands the previously existing LMIA minimum advertising requirement exemptions to include hiring in specific food-related industries.
-Further, ESDC is prioritizing the processing of these applications.
+In response, the Canadian government has made temporary changes to the Temporary Foreign Worker Program (TFWP) to allow employers to more quickly hire foreign workers to fill labour shortages in the agriculture, food processing and food supply industries.
+Starting March 20, 2020 and (currently) until December 31, 2020, Employment and Social Development Canada (ESDC) has prioritized the processing of 23 National Occupation Codes (NOC) and waived the LMIA minimum advertising requirements for nine of those NOCs.
+The specific occupations subject to priority processing and the LMIA waiver have changed over time, but currently include essential occupations in the agriculture, food processing and seafood processing sectors.
 This will allow Canadian employers to fill their labour needs more efficiently and with less administrative burden.
 Here’s what employers need to know about the waiver:

-Specific occupations in agriculture, food processing and trucking.
-This waiver applies only to the following ten occupations:
+Specific occupations in agriculture, food processing and seafood processing.
+This waiver applies only to the following nine occupations:

 - Butchers, meat cutters and fishmongers-retail and wholesale.